-As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in Kentucky.
+Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Kentucky.
 Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
-As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-Contact your local Sylvan in Kentucky now to find out how we can equip your child for success.
+As your child learns tools and techniques that can be used in and beyond school, you'll see his or her confidence grow!
+Help your child get equipped for success: get in touch with your local Sylvan in Kentucky today to get started.

-A solid foundation leads to success.
+Success starts with a solid foundation.
 That’s why our study skills program in Kentucky is designed to equip teens with vital skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
+We always take the bigger picture into consideration, so our goal is to instill lifelong knowledge for personal and academic success.
 We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

-- Organizational tips for creating an efficient personal study area and completing homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to use an academic calendar and track grades.
+- How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.